NicolaGiardino/SoC_EKF_Linux/README.md

 The thesis will be published here once it has been discussed.

 ToDo:
-1. Add a .c file that forks the Stub and the main program
-2. Study kthreads for implementation using kernel threads
+1. Study kthreads for implementation using kernel threads

 Given the pandemic, no cell could be modeled in a laboratory environment.
 So i had to use the one given by G.L.Plett in its course on BMS, on Coursera, at the link below: